 Don’t use generic terms when naming files — as we saw in the example above, specific identifiers improve browsing.

-However, even if you follow all of these rules to a T, it can be challenging to keep your library organized as you build more content.
+Even if you follow all of these rules to a T, it can be challenging to keep file libraries organized as you acquire content.
 This is for a few reasons:

-There’s no way to automatically expire old content, so you have to do periodic clean-ups to keep your library current.
+- Most storage drives don’t have features to automatically expire old content, so you have to do periodic clean-ups to keep your library current.
 And these are subject to human error.

-Not to mention, cloud storage drives do not accept all file formats, so if you have creative assets (Photoshop files or Indesign templates), rich media like GIFs, or 3D assets, you have to store them separately, follow the same naming conventions across storage solutions, and then jump between storage drives to find your brand assets.
+Not to mention, cloud storage drives do not accept all file formats; if you have design files, rich media like GIFs, or 3D assets, you have to store them separately and follow the same naming conventions across storage solutions — then jump between file systems to find your brand assets.

-That’s why you’re better off moving all of your content into a DAM system: You can centralize your brand assets, and take advantage of advanced features to improve asset organization and management.
+That’s why it’s better to move all of your content into a DAM system: you can centralize brand assets and take advantage of advanced features to improve content organization and management.

 Now, let’s talk about how to make that switch.

-After we talk about how to customize Brandfolder for your use cases (i.e., choose storage space, add users, set-up integrations, select additional features), we help you map out your digital asset management taxonomy — or how your assets will be organized in Brandfolder.
+After we talk about how to customize Brandfolder for your use cases (i.e., choose storage space, add users, set up integrations, and select features), we help you build your digital asset management taxonomy and determine rules to organize files in Brandfolder.

 In Brandfolder, assets are organized in Brandfolders, Collections, and Brand Portals.